-The objective of MBA Human Resource Management Subject is to provide fundamental understanding of Human Resource Management value chain.
-The subject aims at helping students understand, appreciate and analyse workforce at managerial and non-managerial levels.
-The Subject also intends to ensure that they develop sound knowledge and critical awareness of issues of theoretical and practical relevance.
+The objective of Human Resource Management Subject is to provide a fundamental understanding of Human Resource Management value chain.
+The subject aims at helping students understand, appreciate and analyze the workforce at managerial and non-managerial levels.
+The Subject also intends to ensure that they develop a sound knowledge and critical awareness of issues of theoretical and practical relevance.

-This course requires an ability to analyse and understand the concepts and a keen eye for observing how Human Resource Management policies and practices affect organisational working.
+This course requires an ability to analyze and understand the concepts and a keen eye for observing how Human Resource Management policies and practices affect organizational working.

-This Module covers Human resource planning and job analysis, Recruitment: Employee Testing & Selection, Placement, Induction, Internal mobility & separation, and Establishing HR information system (HRMIS/HRIS)
+This Module covers Human resource planning and job analysis, Recruitment: Employee Testing and Selection, Placement, Induction, Internal mobility & separation, and Establishing HR information system (HRMIS/HRIS)

 Establishing Performance Management & Performance Appraisal System, managing Careers, Compensation & Reward management, and Human Resource Accounting and Audits.

-This Module deals with Training & Development-concepts and Need, Socialising, Orienting, and Developing Employees, Methods of Effective Training, Participative management employee empowerment, Work life balance, and building emotional bondage.
+This Module deals with Training & Development-concepts and Needs, Socialising, Orienting, and Developing Employees, Methods of Effective Training, Participative management employee empowerment, Work-life balance, and building emotional bondage.

-This Module covers - Understanding Industrial and Employees relation, Industrial Relation & it’s changing paradigms, Stake holders of employee relation, industrial Relation their changing roles, understanding collective Bargaining, Conflict/Dispute resolution, negotiations, settlement & Award, Positive employee relations, Future issues & trends in industrial & employee relation.
+This Module covers - Understanding Industrial and Employees relation, Industrial Relation and its changing paradigms, Stakeholders of employee relation, industrial Relation their changing roles, understanding collective Bargaining, Conflict/Dispute resolution, negotiations, settlement & Award, Positive employee relations, Future issues and trends in industrial and employee relation.